 There are some situations when you should let us know about payments you have made for your drugs.
 In these cases, you are not asking us for payment.
 Instead, you are telling us about your payments so that we can calculate your out-of-pocket costs correctly.
-This may help you to qualify for the Catastrophic Coverage Stage more quickly.
+This may help you to qualify for Catastrophic Coverage more quickly.

-Here are two situations when you should send us receipts to let us know about payments you have made for your drugs:
+Here is a situation when you should send us receipts to let us know about payments you have made for your drugs: